labwc/labwc/CONTRIBUTING.md

 providing some verification that stand-alone functions behave as expected.

 On this project, writing unit-tests is not compulsory nor do we measure coverage.
-The inclusion of the t/ directory does not signifiy a move towards test-driven development.
+The inclusion of the t/ directory does not signify a move towards test-driven development.
 We intend to use unit tests sparingly and only when devs find them useful.